Mokshith456/Avalanch_module1/README.md

 ## License

-This smart cntract is licensed under the MIT License.
+This smart contract is licensed under the MIT License.